ExtF8/odin-recipes/README.md

 # odin-recipes

-This is Odin's Project's lesson abot foundations
+This is Odin's Project's lesson abuot foundations

 In this lesson I hope to lear how to build basic web ppage for recipes.